cdiazbas/enhance/README.md

 We have obtained deconvolved and supperresolved HMI images.
 To solve this ill-defined problem with infinite solutions we have used a neural network approach to add prior information from the simulations.
 We test `Enhance` against Hinode data that has been degraded to a 28 cm diameter telescope showing very good consistency.
 The code is open sourced for the community.

+## Requirements of `Enhance`

+As this software was developed with some specific libraries you have to install: "astropy", "keras" and "tensorflow".
+If `conda` is installed in your machine you can type: `conda install astropy`, `conda install tensorflow`, `conda install keras`.
+We only support keras v2.

 ## Using `Enhance` for prediction

 A list of example command lines you can use with the pre-trained models provided in the GitHub releases.
 The script we provide reads the observations from a FITS file, but you can modify the script to provide the observations from any other file.
 To change between each network you only have to change the parameter `-t` as follow:

 ```